ding-lab/BreakPointSurveyor/README.md

     which correspond to particular panels in combined BPS plot.
 These and sebsequent steps rely only on secondary data generated in steps B-M.
 * W_AssembleBPS - Create composite BreakpointSurveyor PDF figure based on GGP objects.

+bps.config is defined differently for each repository.
+To keep it from being updated, do
+    git update-index --assume-unchanged bps.config